civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 206.1

-      **(1)** Subject to subsections (2) and (3), every employee who has completed six consecutive months of continuous employment with an employer is entitled to and shall be granted a leave of absence from employment of up to **63** weeks to care for a new-born child of the employee or a child who is in the care of the employee for the purpose of adoption under the laws governing adoption in the province in which the employee resides.
+      **(1)** Subject to subsections (2) and (3), every employee who has completed six consecutive months of continuous employment with an employer is entitled to and shall be granted a leave of absence from employment of up to 63 weeks to care for a new-born child of the employee or a child who is in the care of the employee for the purpose of adoption under the laws governing adoption in the province in which the employee resides.

   **(2)** The portion of subsection 206.1(2) of the Act before paragraph (a) is replaced by the following:

-    **(2)** The leave of absence **granted under this section** may only be taken during the **78**-week period beginning
+    **(2)** The leave of absence granted under this section may only be taken during the 78-week period beginning

   **(3)** Subsection 206.1(3) of the Act is replaced by the following:

-    **(3)** The aggregate amount of leave that may be taken by two employees under this section in respect of the same birth or adoption shall not exceed **63** weeks.
+    **(3)** The aggregate amount of leave that may be taken by two employees under this section in respect of the same birth or adoption shall not exceed 63 weeks.

 ### Section 261